 What is sourcing and why it matters

 Foodservice sourcing is a strategic process that secures the right product at the best price and quality.
-This process includes running events, RFIs or RFPs.
+This process includes sending inquiries, running events, RFIs or RFPs.

 Depending on your role, the circumstance or goal, there are several reasons why operators would want to source.